merchanf/yello-code-style-guide/javascript/react/README.md

 ## Naming

-1. In case you need to add a functionality to a event handler in a component add `handler` as prefix to the function name that will be overridden.
+1. In case you need to add a functionality to an event handler in a component add `handler` as prefix to the function name that will be overridden.
   ``` javascript
   function Brick({onClick}) {